 Defending Employees Against Discrimination

 Although this legislation was passed decades ago and is well-known, discrimination still occurs in businesses of various sizes and throughout industries in Wisconsin.
-I know this illegal practice affects workers today because I am an employment attorney who has defended many victims in your situation.
-For over a quarter of a century, I have counseled employees from privately held corporations, Fortune 500 companies, small businesses, municipalities and other enterprises.
+Rettko Law Offices, S.C., knows this illegal practice affects workers today.
+I am Bill Rettko, an employment law attorney who has defended many victims in your situation.
+For over 30 years, I have counseled employees from privately held corporations, Fortune 500 companies, small businesses, municipalities and other enterprises.

 Discrimination Disrupts Careers In Many Ways